White supremacist is guilty in Charlottesville parking garage beating of black man

 But Woodard said Harris’s major injuries involved his head and that the kicks didn’t amount to malicious wounding or even assault and battery.
 Goodwin, he said repeatedly, feared for his life and was defending himself.

-Harris, who was sitting in the courtroom pews listening to the arguments, looked distraught for much of the trial and at one point asked the prosecutor for a tissue while in the witness seat.

-In court this week, the jury watched multiple videos of the attack from different vantage points showing Goodwin hitting Harris with a shield and kicking him while he was on the ground.
+The jury watched multiple videos of the attack from different vantage points showing Goodwin hitting Harris with a shield and kicking him while he was on the ground.
 Other men join in, hitting Harris with a board and a large pole.
 When Harris managed to get up, they yelled obscenities at him, telling him, “Get out!”

+Harris, who testified and then sat in the courtroom listening to the arguments, looked distraught for much of the trial and at one point asked the prosecutor for a tissue while in the witness seat.

+As footage of the attack was played over and over, Harris often looked downward into his lap.
+Jurors and Judge Moore flashed exasperated and exhausted faces when Woodard grilled Harris about whether he told an FBI agent that he’d been unconscious during the attack.

+Woodard told Harris that he seemed “perfectly fine” while writhing on the parking garage floor.

+“I had just fallen down, bumped into someone and been Maced,” Harris replied.
+“Dude, I’m not perfectly fine.”

-Three other men have been also been arrested in connection to the attack on charges ranging from felonious assault to malicious wounding: Alex Michael Ramos of Georgia, whose trial is scheduled to begin Wednesday; and Daniel Borden of Ohio and Tyler Watkins Davis of Florida, who face trials this summer.
+Three other men have been also been arrested in connection to the attack on charges ranging from felonious assault to malicious wounding: Alex Michael Ramos of Georgia, whose trial began Wednesday; and Daniel Borden of Ohio and Tyler Watkins Davis of Florida, who face trials this summer.

+After Goodwin was convicted of malicious wounding, he faced a maximum prison sentence of 20 years.
+Before jurors deliberated on their sentencing recommendation, Joseph Platania, Charlottesville’s commonwealth’s attorney, told them that the attack “was a serious event” and that their recommendation “must reflect that” for one major reason:

+“As we sit here,” he said, “Jacob Goodwin has yet to express any regret for his actions that day.”

 Read more: